raspberrypi/style-guide/style-guide.md

 *   iPhone – Apple trademark, so do not add an s to make plural
 *   iPod – Apple trademark, so do not add an s to make plural
 *   IR – infrared
 *   ISP – internet service provider
+*   ISP - image signal processor.
+Not image sensor pipeline (deprecated).
 *   IT – information technology

 ###J